Identification and Effective Interventions

-Designed to meet the increasing need for flexible specialist training in dyslexia, this course offers a clear framework for understanding the nature of dyslexia while also providing a wealth of evidence-based strategies and best practice approaches for identifying and responding to the needs of students.
+Our special education courses are delivered online and this dyslexia course is designed to meet the increasing need for flexible specialist training.
+Our dyslexia course offers a clear framework for understanding the nature of dyslexia while also providing a wealth of evidence-based strategies and best practice approaches for identifying and responding to the needs of students.
 We are delighted to announce that this course has now been fully revised and updated by Dr Gavin Reid.

 About the course